-Class time and place: Tuesday 9.00-10.30 45, Múzeum krt.
+Class time and place: Tuesday 14.15-15.45, Múzeum krt.
 6-8., lower level, room -137

 Course type: Seminar /Only for 1st year studenst in Film MA, compulsory / Max.
-18 ppl.
+15 ppl.

-Course content: The goal of the course is to make students familiar with the general principles of film analysis.
-Throughout the semester, we will discuss various aspects of the filmic image (shots, composition, frame etc.) and the ways in which these elements can be used to create meaning.
+Course content: The goal of this introductory course is to make students familiar with the general principles of film analysis regarding the cinematic visual qualities.
+Throughout the semester, we will discuss various aspects of the filmic image (shots, composition, frame, depth of space, lights etc.) and the ways in which these elements can be used to create meaning.

 Each week, after a short overview of the basic terms in relation to the discussed topic, we will collectively analyze scenes from various movies in order develop skills to recognize and interpret the function of these elements.
 From the 4th week onwards, students will be asked to bring clips to class and hold a presentation on one visual element of the scene in question.
-The aim of the course is practicing the skills of film analysis.
+The aim of the course is practicing the skills of individual and clollective analysis of cinematic texts.